-Rifugio Pian de Fontana (1,632 m) is located in the higher reaches of the Valle dei Ross, and it can be accessed from the lower Valle del Maè, crossing a magnificent forest along the way and the Forra del Grisol (Grisol gorge), which can be entered from Longarone and the Zoldano.
+Rifugio Pian de Fontana (1,632 m) is located in the higher reaches of the Valle dei Ross, and it can be accessed from the lower Valle del Maè, crossing a magnificent forest along the way and through the Forra del Grisol (Grisol gorge; described above), which can be entered from Longarone and the Zoldano.

-Lastly, Rifugio Pramperèt (1,758 m) is located on the Prà della Vedova, and is reached through the Val Pramper, in the Zoldano sub-region.
+Lastly, Rifugio Pramperèt (1,758 m) is located on the meadows of Prà della Vedova, and is reached through the Val Pramper, in the Zoldano sub-region.

 It is surrounded by a scenario of high, majestic Dolomite peaks, and immersed in a setting of verdant meadows, crawling Dwarf Mountain pine patches and scree habitats that host the most interesting Alpine flora.

-Needless to say, the whole area is zigzagged in all directions by an extensive network of well-marked paths and itineraries (generally using the standard CAI – Italian Alpine Club – sign, a red-white-red stripe; the park's signs are purple-yellow instead, and that can sometimes lead to confusion, so be warned) that allow more or less demanding links with most other areas of the Dolomites.
+Needless to say, the whole area is zigzagged in all directions by an extensive network of well-marked paths and itineraries (generally using the standard CAI – Italian Alpine Club – sign, a red-and-white striped marker; the park’s signs, instead, are purple-and-yellow, and that can sometimes lead to confusion, so be warned) that allow for more or less demanding links with most other areas of the Dolomites.

-Even though very sparsely inhabited, the territory of the Dolomiti Bellunesi National Park is also interspersed with numerous signs of human activity, which over the centuries has affected these so-called “Terre Alte” (literally, 'Highlands').
+Even though very sparsely inhabited, the territory of the Dolomiti Bellunesi National Park is also interspersed with numerous traces of human activity, which over the centuries has affected the so-called “Terre Alte” (literally, Highlands).

-These often minute but important signs have been painstakingly studied, and work on them is coordinated by one of the most notable cultural institutions in the province, the Museo Etnografico della Provincia di Belluno, with the help of other minor museums and institutions (such as the “Museo del Chiodo” – the Nail’s museum – in Zoldo).
+These often minute but important signs have been painstakingly studied, and work on them is coordinated by one of the most notable cultural institutions in the province of Belluno, the Museo Etnografico della Provincia di Belluno, with the help of other minor museums and institutions (such as the “Museo del Chiodo” – the Nail’s museum – in Zoldo).

 Important archaeological finds also bear witness to the fact that – even though seemingly devoid of relevant human presence today – these areas have historically been roamed and exploited by man since Pre-historic times (see below an image of the Covoli – rock shelters used by Pre-historic populations, which today are very important archaeological sites – in the Val di Lamen).

-Not that these areas are completely devoid of interest – all the contrary – but they are certainly the most crowded, and would provide only a tiny taste of what the magnificent Dolomiti Bellunesi have in store for you!
+Not that these areas are completely devoid of interest – all the contrary, in fact – but they are certainly the most crowded, and would provide only a tiny taster of what the magnificent Dolomiti Bellunesi have in store for you!

-Having said that, wherever you plan to go, the Dolomiti Bellunesi National Park will not let you down.
-If you’re prepared to make the effort, and venture inside its remotest (which are often its highest) parts, you’ll be amazed to discover wild nature, beautiful rare plants and amazing views that are as equally breathtaking as those you would find in the more familiar Dolomites’ heartland.
+Having said that, wherever you plan to go, the Dolomiti Bellunesi National Park will not let you down: if you’re prepared to make the effort, and venture inside its remotest (which are often the highest) parts, you’ll be amazed to discover wild nature, beautiful rare plants and amazing views that are equally breathtaking as those you would find in the more familiar Dolomites’ heartland.